Prukutu/AOES-CLIM-Python-and-Prog/_episodes/01-intro.md

 For this lesson we will begin using the Python programming language.
 For examples used in class:

-1. Log onto HOPPER and create a new directory in your home directory called:
+1. Log onto the Hopper Desktop using the [browser-based Dashboard](https://ondemand.orc.gmu.edu/), launch a terminal window and create a new directory in your home directory called:
 `swc-python`

 2. Copy the following two files from `/home/pdirmeye/classes/clim680_2022/` to your new directory: